top of page

 Kyril and Zoe

-This novella takes place from 1452-1453 in Constantinople during its siege and fall where the Byzantine Empire, having shrunk to a shadow of its former glory is crumbling.
+This short story takes place from 1452-1453 in Constantinople during its siege and fall where the Byzantine Empire, having shrunk to a shadow of its former glory is crumbling.
 When Kyril, a visionary and world-weary traveler meets Zoe, a nobleman’s daughter, the pair instantly falls in love.
 As the city prepares to face a massive Turkish army, Kyril and Zoe pursue an indescribable romance.

 Themis and Adlee